connectdotz/yarn-nohoist-examples/workspaces-examples/react-native/rn-native/README.md

 ```
 If you see the app started in the simulator, congratulations, you have just installed the react-native in yarn workspaces, hopefully much easier than before.

-If you are not able to star the app, check the [common issues](../../README.md#common-issues).
-To learn more about the process, feel free to check out the [under the hood](../../README.md#under-the-hood) section.

-# beyond the basic
-see [rn-cipher](../rn-cipher/README.md) to see a more realistic example beyond the default app.